OASIS Logo

 3. Selected time slices whose period is not fully included in the period of the delta time slice are split into two consecutive time slices, one with non-overlapping, and one with fully included period.

-4. Then all fully included time slices (including ones created in the previous step) are deleted following the rules for deleting entities specified in OData-Protocol.
+4. Then all fully included time slices (including ones created in the previous step) are deleted following the rules for deleting entities specified in OData-Protocol, section 11.4.5.

 On success it returns the deleted time slices.